schibsted/spid-java-examples/getting-started/README.md

 The following is a minimal example of using the Java API client.
 It fetches the `/endpoints` endpoint, which returns a description of all available endpoints.

 **NB!** To run the example, you need to know your client ID and API secret.
+And that ```spidBaseUrl``` points to the environment where your credentials originate from.

 ## Usage